 Iceland is an incredible country with so much to experience for nature lovers.
-I have gone all around the famous Ring Road and often went off the main road with my 4 wheel drive vehicle to explore the unexplored.
+I have driven entirely around the island’s famous Ring Road and often went off the main road with my 4-wheel drive vehicle to explore the unexplored.
 While driving is great, the best way to see Iceland is by hiking.
 (Click link above to see photos).

 A good start to your adventure in Iceland is a few days in the lovely capital, Reykjavík.
 From here, take Route 1 (the Ring-Road) and make your way all around the island of Iceland.
 Recommended places for staying over along the Ring-Road (anti-clockwise) would include Vik (in the far south), Höfn and Neskaupstaður or Seyðisfjörður along the east coast, Mývatn and Akureyri or Húsavík (pop into the Icelandic Phallological Museum in Húsavík), in the north, and then either down the central plateau back to Reykjavík, or up to the north west to Vestfirðir in the Westfjords region.

 A highly recommended route for a 10-day trip around Island is to cross through central Iceland from Akureyri to Reykjavík via Hvitar Lake, Strokkur geysir, and the Langjökull glacier.
 Drive up to Langjökull glacier for a closeup experience of this massive glacier.
 At the northern tip of Langjökull glacier stop at Hveravellir for a dip in the natural hot springs in a small stream which leads out from some active thermal vents.
 When you are done with the Langjökull glacier, head south to Geysir and the Gullfoss waterfalls.
 From Gullfoss go west to the Pingvellir National Park (Þingvellir in Icelandic) and back to Reykjavík.